Sourcing and Manufacturing in China

 Pro Tip: Conduct a weighted scoring system to prioritise the most critical criteria.

-• Be prepared to negotiate on MOQ (Minimum Order Quantity) and pricing.
+Be prepared to negotiate on the minimum order quantity (MOQ) and pricing.

 Pro Tip: Approach negotiations as a partnership, aiming for a win-win situation.